EldenThrone588/Rusted-Warfare-Mod-Asset-Protector-Tool-for-Android/README.md

 # Rusted-Warfare-Mod-Asset-Protector-Tool___Android
 RW Mod Protector Tool is a tool which can help you *PROTECT* your mod assets.
 This is built for Android.
 Smooth and simple GUI for the modders.
 Your welcome here Rusted Warfare Modders!

+# **Formerly known as RW Encryptor Tool, now improved RW Mod Protector Tool made by Smallbutbigsizeofbug**

 [![Downloads](https://github.com/EldenThrone588/Rusted-Warfare-Mod-Asset-Protector-Tool___Android/releases/tag/1.2.51)]([https://github.com/EldenThrone588/Rusted-Warfare-Mod-Asset-Protector-Tool___Android/releases/tag/1.2.51])
 [![Itch.io](https://img.shields.io/badge/Download-Itch.io-FF2442)](https://smallbutbigsizeofbug.itch.io/androidrusted-warfare-encryptor-tool)

-**The most advanced, unbreakable mod protection tool for Rusted Warfare on Android.**
+**The most advanced and customizable mod protection tool for Rusted Warfare on Android.**
 Protect your hours of hard work from thieves with a single tap.

 [➡️ **Download Latest APK (v1.2.51)**](DOWNLOAD/RW_Protector_V1.2.51.apk)